rahulgopinath/rahulgopinath.github.io/_posts/2024-03-23-k-paths-for-context-free-grammars.markdown

 When the abstract model of a program is a graph, to test such programs effectively, one uses the syntax based testing.
 Similarly, if the input domain of a program is a context-free language, to test such programs effectively, one needs to rely on syntax based testing.

-In both these cases, the following are the traditional test design objectives.
+As Havricov et al. [^havricov2019] discusses, a high variation of inputs is desirable because it can induce a high variation in how programs behave, which is highly desirable.
+In particular, if some feature of the input domain is not present in the test cases, the corresponding code that processes that element may not get exercised.
+Finally, some elements may be processed only by the combination of input elements in specific order.
+In all such cases, producing inputs that cover all combinations is desirable.
+The traditional test design objectives [^purdom1972] for syntax based testing are as follows:

 * Covering all terminal symbols in the context-free grammar
 * Covering all definitions in the context-free grammar
 * Covering all rules in the context-free grammar (subsumes the above two).

-However, these test design objectives do not produce inputs that are diverse enough for modern grammars.
-Hence, one may have to rely on stronger criteria.
-One such is called *K-Paths* [^havricov2019].
+However, note that none of them actually produce inputs that are a combination of input features.
+Hence, to ensure that we can produce such inputs, Havricov et al. [^havricov2019] introduces a new measure of test obligations called
+*k-path*.

 ###  K-Paths